-When I started my e-commerce business, I always wanted to learn how to do things myself.
-While this isn’t always the best strategy if you’re not going to turn that knowledge into a full-time profession, there are many tools available to help you along the way.
+When I started my first e-commerce business, I always wanted to learn how to do things myself.
+While this isn’t always the best strategy if you’re not going to turn that knowledge into a full-time digital marketing career, there are many tools available to help you along the way.
 I’ll continue to update this list as I find different tools and resources that may be helpful to you.

 Alternatives to the Google Keyword Tool

 Google Keyword Tool used to be the best free tools available, and was often all you’d need.
 You can still use it if you sign up for an Google Ads account.

 For organic search, keyword research isn’t so much about finding many variations of keywords like you might for a Pay-Per-Click campaign, but rather finding out which keywords are the most commonly used by your target market.
 That being said, Google’s semantic search has become so sophisticated that using the precise term people search for isn’t as critical as it used to be – using a variety of terms around the same topic or keyword is recommended.

 Google no longer makes search data publicly available, partially because they want marketers to focus on describing their products in a way that’s naturally useful to consumers, rather than trying to ‘game’ the system with over-emphasis on a particular keyword.
 Of course, business owners, as specialists in the products or services they provide, sometimes forget (or don’t even realize) that consumers may not be up to speed on the industry vernacular they’re used to speaking.
 Keyword tools can help remind you what language makes sense to your potential customers.
 You can also view competition levels for particular terms or phrases in order to find those gems that perfectly relate to your product or service but are easier to rank for in Search.
 Here are a couple of free keyword research tools that can help: